Jump to…

 As soon as you select a deliverable from the dropdown, Scoro will automatically apply the selling price you’ve set for this product/service in your product database.
 You can modify the preset price as needed.
 The quoted unit price will also be used for revenue tracking later when the project is in progress.

+3.2.2.
 Role prices

 If you chose role prices as your pricing method:

-When you select a deliverable from the dropdown, unit price will remain 0 at first.
+When you select a deliverable from the dropdown, the unit price will remain 0 at first.
 To populate the correct role-based selling price, you also need to assign a role or a specific doer for it in the Cost and provider info column.
 Scoro will then use this info to fill out the unit price accordingly – based on the role selling price.
 For example:

 - If you assign a Senior Designer as the preliminary service provider, Scoro will apply the selling price of a Senior Designer to that service.